-A study of the energy consumption of 400 homes that were closed during the holiday period revealed that 80%, or in some cases as much as 100%, of the electricity consumed corresponds to appliances in “stand-by” and the fridge.
+A study of the energy consumption of 400 homes that were closed during the holiday period revealed that 80%, or in some cases as much as 100%, of the electricity consumed, corresponds to appliances in “standby” and the fridge.

-We can reduce our energy consumption (at least whilst on holiday) with a few simple steps before walking out of the door with suitcase in hand.
+We can reduce our energy consumption (at least whilst on holiday) with a few simple steps before walking out of the door with a suitcase in hand.

 It’s thought that they consume nothing or very little, but the costs of appliances on stand-by can mean an annual increase in the energy bill of approximately €70.
-It’s important to realise that devices which are connected to the mains supply, consume electricity even when not in use.
+It’s important to realise that devices that are connected to the mains supply, consume electricity even when not in use.

-Some devices don´t have a “stand-by” function and continue to consume electricity even when not being used.
+Some devices don´t have a “standby” function and continue to consume electricity even when not being used.
 This is the case with telephones, thermostats, air-conditioning units, etc.

 If you want to make a 10% saving on your energy consumption, completely disconnect your home from the mains supply.

-Saving energy is the easy way to reduce harmful emissions of CO2 (Carbon dioxide) into the atmosphere.
+Saving energy is an easy way to reduce harmful emissions of CO2 (Carbon dioxide) into the atmosphere.
 For every kilowatt hour of electricity that we save, we avoid the emission of roughly one kilogram of CO2 at the power station where the coal or oil is burnt to produce this electricity.

 If it’s so easy to contribute to caring for the planet, why not?
 Disconnecting is a question of attitude and willpower.
 With just a few minutes of your time, you can save energy and reduce your electricity bill.

-This year it’s time to “disconnect” x3, for your mental well-being, that of your wallet and that of our planet.
+This year it’s time to “disconnect” x3, for your mental well-being, that of your wallet, and that of our planet.